 The Associate in Arts, Associate in Science, and Associate in Fine Arts degree programs are offered in the Division of Arts and Sciences.
 All career curricula and courses are offered through four divisions: Allied Health and Public Service Education, Business and Hospitality Education, Emergency Services and Engineering and Applied Technology.

-Economic & Workforce Development/Continuing Education courses are generally offered on demand, with sufficient enrollment.
-The Division of Economic & Workforce Development/Continuing Education offers short-term workforce training options for business, industry and the general public.
+The Division of Economic & Workforce Development/ Continuing Education offers workforce education and training for business, industry and the general public.
 Courses in healthcare, business, hospitality, technology, industry, trades and employability skills are available.
 Training can be customized to meet the unique needs of small, mid-sized, and large businesses and can be tailored for delivery on demand.
 Community enrichment classes, such as art, languages and practical skills, are offered year round at each campus location throughout the College’s service area.

 Curriculum courses are usually offered on planned schedules in both the day and evening/weekend programs.
 Many curriculum classes are also offered in clusters for unclassified students.